vmware-archive/terraform-provider-vmc/examples/README.md

 # Provision an SDDC Example

-This is an example that supports SDDC management actions like creating an SDDC , updating or deleting an existing SDDC.
+This is an example that supports SDDC management actions like creating an SDDC, updating or deleting an existing SDDC.

 To run the example: